hapatrick/volcano-bug/README.md

 The script waits 120s for all vcjobs to complete, and then deletes any vcjobs that do not have phase == 'Completed.'
 This is successful in creating the error about in about 5 to 15 vcjobs per 500.
+Success rate of reproducing the bug seems to depend on the time gap between creating the vcjob and adding the annotation.
+This is hard-coded to 0.45 seconds in function create_job().
+This value seems to maximize the occurrence of this condition in our cluster.

 To run:
 * pip install -r requirements.txt